Winter Walking and Mountaineering: An Essential Kit List

 Personal First Aid Kit

-Tailor your kit to your needs, including painkillers, blister plasters, and any necessary medication.
+Tailor your kit to your needs, including painkillers, blister plasters and any necessary medication.
 Carry only what you know how to use.

 Loo Paper and Dog Poo Bags